Tresjs/tres/CONTRIBUTING.md

 All the packages in the ecosystem uses [pnpm workspaces](https://pnpm.io/workspaces).
 Pnpm is a package manager that is faster than npm and yarn, and it also uses symlinks to avoid code duplication.

-The `workspace` have the following structure:
+The `workspace` has the following structure:

 ```
 .